-Overview: Quiet, welcoming Idaho Falls often lands on "best places to live" lists.
-It sits along the Snake River in eastern Idaho and began to grow as an agricultural center once the railroad arrived in the late 1800s.
+Peaceful, welcoming Idaho Falls often lands on "best places to live" lists and sits along the Snake River in eastern Idaho.
+It began to grow as an agricultural center once the railroad arrived in the late 1800s.

 Residents also enjoy the Tautphaus Park Zoo, the Idaho Falls Symphony, the Repertory Artists' Theatre, the Willard Arts Center and the historic Colonial Theatre, which hosts music and theater performances.
 Outdoor recreation beckons at every turn, with fishing along the river particularly popular.
 Yellowstone National Park and Grand Teton National Park are just two hours away by car.